U.S. Army Lieutenant Colonel Pete Perzel

 pete.perzel@thesummitproject.org

-U.S. Army Lieutenant Colonel Pete Perzel is one of the founding fathers of The Summit Project, specifically responsible for the installation of the Honor Room at the Portland Maine Military Entrance Processing Station.
+U.S. Army Lieutenant Colonel (Retired) Pete Perzel is one of the founding fathers of The Summit Project, specifically responsible for the installation of the tribute stone honor room at the Portland Maine Military Entrance Processing Station.
 In 2014, Pete participated in the inaugural “TSP at BSP” event at Baxter State Park.
-His military service spans over 3 decades – from implementing the first ever R&R flights to over 60,000 Soldiers during the first stages of Operations Iraqi Freedom to organizing and leading Operation Sleigh Ride, delivering over 12,000 pounds of mail on Christmas Day 2005 by CH-47 Chinook helicopter to troops at the far reaches of Afghanistan.
+His military service has spanned over 3 decades – from implementing the first ever R&R flights to over 60,000 Soldiers during the first stages of Operations Iraqi Freedom, organizing and leading Operation Sleigh Ride, delivering over 12,000 pounds of mail on Christmas Day 2005 by CH-47 Chinook helicopter to troops at the far reaches of Afghanistan to Commanding and managing the global Defense Attache mission at the Defense Intelligence Agency.
 His focus has always been set upon Soldiers and their families.

 greg@thesummitproject.org